BronsonSchultz/Course-Catalogue/README.md

   this will start the website on your localhost on port 8080 which you can visit from your favourite browser.

+### Contributors
+Implementation of the website was done by me, Bronson Schultz
+Implementation of the Database was done by Chandra Lyons
+Project design documents were created by Bronson Schultz, Chandra Lyons, Tomas Johnsgaard and Larson Paul
 </details>